Sex, drugs and social life

 Know your triggers

-Download our free smartphone app containing a seizure diary to help you monitor your triggers.
-Available for iPhone and Android phones.
+Keeping a seizure diary may help you monitor your triggers.